-- Narrative Summaries of Law Enforcement Officers Feloniously Killed, 2002-2006 - Narrative Summaries of Law Enforcement Officers Feloniously Killed, 2007-2011 - Summaries of Law Enforcement Officers - -Feloniously Killed, 2012-2013 - -Assaulted and Injured with Firearms or Knives/Other Cutting Instruments (Selected Incidents), 2013
+Summaries of Law Enforcement Officers -Feloniously Killed, 2002-2016 -Assaulted and Injured with Firearms or Knives/Other Cutting Instruments (Selected Incidents), 2013-2016

-The objective of these products is to offer LEOKA information in a portable, convenient format (.epub) that can be used on mobile devices (e.g., tablets, smart phones, etc.) by law enforcement researchers, trainers, and other partners.
-The new eBook includes 2012 and 2013 summaries.
-All three products are available to download on the Law Enforcement Officers Killed and Assaulted, 2013, home page.
+The objective of these products is to offer LEOKA information in portable, convenient formats (.epub and pdf) that can be downloaded for use on mobile devices (e.g., tablets, smartphones, etc.) by law enforcement researchers, trainers, and other partners.